-We are the exclusive wholesale supplier of the Sunoco-branded and EcoMaxx-branded motor fuels, supplying an extensive distribution network of approximately 5,563 Sunoco-branded company and third-party operated locations throughout the East Coast, Midwest, South Central and Southeast regions of the United States and Puerto Rico.
+We are the exclusive wholesale supplier of the Sunoco and EcoMaxx-branded motor fuels, supplying an extensive distribution network of approximately 5,534 company and third-party operated locations throughout the United States and Puerto Rico.
 We believe we are one of the largest independent motor fuel distributors, by gallons, in the United States.
 We also are one of the largest distributors of Chevron, Texaco, ExxonMobil and Valero branded motor fuel in the United States.
 In addition to distributing motor fuels, we also distribute other petroleum products such as propane and lubricating oil, and we receive lease income from real estate that we lease or sublease.

-During 2022, we purchased motor fuel primarily from independent refiners and major oil companies and distributed it across more than 40 U.S. states and territories throughout the East Coast, Midwest, South Central and Southeast regions of the United States, as well as Hawaii and Puerto Rico as of December 31, 2022, to:
+We purchase motor fuel primarily from independent refiners and major oil companies and distribute it across more than 40 U.S. states and territories throughout the United States, including Hawaii and Puerto Rico, to:

-- 76 company-owned and operated retail stores; - 504 independently operated commission agent locations where we sell motor fuel to retail customers under commission agent arrangements with such operators; - 6,897 retail stores operated by independent operators, which we refer to as "dealers" or "distributors," pursuant to long-term distribution agreements; and - Approximately 1,800 other commercial customers, including unbranded retail stores, other fuel distributors, school districts and municipalities and other industrial customers.
+- 75 company-operated retail stores; - 476 independently operated commission agent locations where we sell motor fuel to retail customers under commission agent arrangements with such operators; - 6,828 retail stores operated by independent operators, which we refer to as "dealers" or "distributors," pursuant to long-term distribution agreements; and - approximately 1,600 other commercial customers, including unbranded retail stores, other fuel distributors, school districts, municipalities and other industrial customers.